ihsoft/KIS/README.md

         * Note, that names of the folders __must__ be exactly like in the archive or the mod __won't work__.
         * The release archive contains the minimum versions of the required dependencies: `ModuleManager` and `CommunityCatgeoryKit`.
 If your game has better versions, do not overwrite!
     * Verify the installation: the mod's `LICENSE.md` file must be located at `<game root>/GameData/KIS/LICENSE.md`.
+* If you don't want seeing the fun parts in your game, you can remove them:
+    * Find file `remove_fun_part_patch.txt` in the mod's folder.
+    * Rename it into `remove_fun_part_patch.md`.
+    * Move it one level up in the directory structure (into the `GameData` folder).
+    * Now the fun parts won't show up even if you update the mod.

 # Forum